ryanbasiltrickett/cheat-sheet/Software Development Concepts/Design Patterns/Repository.md

 - **Client**: Uses the Repository to perform operations on domain objects without needing to interact directly with the data store.

 ___
+### Related Patterns
+- **[[Factory]]**: Factories can be used to create instances of repositories, especially when repositories have complex creation logic or depend on external resources like database connections.
+- **[[Decorator]]**: This pattern can be used to add additional behavior to repositories.
+For example, you can use a decorator to add caching to a repository.
+- **[[Strategy]]**: The Strategy pattern can be used to define different query strategies that can be used by a repository.
+This allows for flexible querying mechanisms.

+___